archfz/cypress-terminal-report/README.md

 If you need to output in a custom format you can pass a function instead of a string to the `outputTarget` value.
 This function will be called with the list of messages per spec per test.
-Currently it is called right after one spec finishes, which means at one iteration will receive only for one spec the messages.
+It is called right after one spec finishes, which means on each iteration it will receive for one spec the messages.
 See for example below.

 NOTE: The chunks have to be written in a way that after every write the file is in a valid format.
 This has to be like this since we cannot detect when cypress